 Description with 28 photos.
 Photo: Finn Bertelsen.
 An upright, leggy, evergreen shrub.
 Hardy in the garden.
 Young shoots, bud scales and petioles reddish, scattered scaly and densely puberulent.
 Petiole to 5 mm.
 Leaf blade narrow elliptical, arched, aromatic, to 4.4 cm.
 Apex acute-obtuse, with mucro.
 Leaf base acute.
-Leaf upper side dark greyish green with a dusty tinge, scattered scaly and densely puberulent.
-Leaf lower side light glaucous, scaly with scales 120 – 190 micrs., 0.5 – 2 x their diameter apart, micro-papillose.
+Leaf adaxial side dark greyish green with a dusty tinge, scattered scaly and densely puberulent.
+Leaf abaxial side light glaucous, papillose, scaly with scales 120 – 190 micrs., 0.5 – 2 x their diameter apart.
 Inflorescence umbellate, with 2 3 flowers from axillary buds.
 More inflorescences are united in a semi-globular false umbella.
 Flower bud scales persistent.
 Pedicel reddish, scaly and puberulent, to 12 mm.
 Calyx cup-shaped with diffuse lobes, scaly and puberulent, 1.4 mm.
-Corolla openly funnel-shaped, with 5 rounded, triangular lobes, externally sparsely scaly, internally glabrous, white tinged pink, 20 mmwide, 12 mm deep (long).
+Corolla with 5 rounded, triangular lobes, openly funnel-shaped, externally sparsely scaly, internally glabrous, white tinged pink, 20 mmwide, 12 mm deep (long).
 Ovary ovoid, densely scaly and puberulent, with 5 loculi, 2.1 mm.
 Stamens 10, unequal in length, 2 with basic hairs, 8 glabrous, extending from corolla, with purple anthers, 1.2 mm.Style glabrous or with a few basic hairs, inserted in ovary, longer the stamens, pink, to c.
 20 mm, withbullate, pink stigma, 0.8 mm.
 Capsule scaly and puberulent, 5 mm long.
-Seeds wingless and with tiny floating sacs, 1.0 -1.2 mm.
+Seeds wingless and with tiny floating appendages, 1.0 -1.2 mm.
 Locality of origin: Unknown.
-Occurrence: Yunnan, Sichuan, China at 2200 – 4000 m according to Flora of China.
-Remarks: The occurrence of an abaxial carpet of micro papillae is mentioned in Cullen, J. et al., 2011: The European Garden Flora Flowering Plants, Vol. IV, p.
+Native habitat: Yunnan, Sichuan, China at 2200 – 4000 m according to Flora of China.
+Remarks: The occurrence of a papillose abaxial leaf surface is mentioned in Cullen, J. et al., 2011: The European Garden Flora Flowering Plants, Vol. IV, p.
 318. Cambridge Univ.
 Press.
-The abaxial cell-surface is glabrous in Rh. racemosum.